 Dahlia Rizk, DO, is Associate Professor and Chief of the Division of Hospital Medicine.
 Dr. Rizk has built the hospitalist program into one of the major inpatient clinical and teaching services in the hospital.
 She leads and is involved in numerous systems-based initiatives for the Department of Medicine and throughout the institution.

-Alfred P. Burger, MD, is Senior Associate Program Director, Associate Professor of Medicine and Medical Education and an attending in the Division of Hospital Medicine.
+Alfred P. Burger, MD, is Interim Program Director, Associate Professor of Medicine and Medical Education and an attending in the Division of Hospital Medicine.
 Dr. Burger has specific interests in clinical reasoning, quality improvement and in mentoring of trainees in the development of clinical vignettes and case write-ups as early academic projects.
 Dr. Burger maintains involvement in several national society workgroups, focusing on hospital medicine, hospital systems and quality improvement.
 He has taught numerous sessions and precourses on quality improvement at national society meetings.
 He was a member of the Society of General Internal Medicine’s Choosing Wisely Recommendations Work Group and is President-Elect of the New York State Chapter of the Association of Program Directors in Internal Medicine.